pverkind/sira-project-pv/README.md

 |     |- workflows/
 |           |- build_website.yml: script that runs on github server anytime something is changed to the repo;
 |                                 it uses the build_html.py script (in the root folder) to rebuild the website.
+|- data/ : contains the data from which the website is built
-|- witness_data/ : contains the witness text files
+|     |- witness_files/ : contains the witness text files
-|- homepage_data/ : contains markdown files for each section on the homepage.
+|     |- top_menu/ : contains markdown files for each section in the horizontal menu on the top of the website.
-|                   When you create a new markdown file here, a new section will be added to the menu bar.
+|     |              When you create a new markdown file here, a new section will be added to the menu bar.
+|     |- side_menu/ : contains markdown files for each section in the side menu on the website.
+|     |               When you create a new markdown file here, a new section will be added to the side menu.
+|     |- meta/ : contains the Excel files with the metadata for the witness codes and bibliography
 |- work-in-progress/ : contains the generated witness html pages for the latest data
 |     |- css/ : contains the css files that define the styling of the website
 |     |- js/ : contains the javascript files that make the website interactive
 |     |- ... : all html files of the website
 |- vYYYY-MM-DD/ : v for version, YYYY for year, MM for month, DD for day: stable releases of the website
 |- images/ : contains all images needed for the website (photos of contributors, header image, funders' logos, ...)
-|- meta/ : contains the Excel files with the metadata for the witness codes and bibliography
 |- templates/ : contains the templates used to build the website
 |- index.html: web page that sends the user to the latest release version of the website
 |- build_html.py: the python script that builds the website